olivier-m/django-appschema/README.rst

 License
 =======

-Django ipinfodb is released under the MIT license.
+Django appschema is released under the MIT license.
 See the LICENSE file for the complete license.